Frequently Asked Questions (FAQ)

 Fulbright applicants should check with the Fulbright Agency regarding this requirement.

-I am an international student.
+I am an international student applying for Graduate School.
 How do I determine my GPA?

-The Graduate School will assess your transcript and figure your GPA.
+For self reporting, you may visit the Graduate School’s GPA Calculator.
+The Graduate School will assess your transcript and figure your GPA officially for admission.

 Does the department take care of my visa financial paperwork?